rjseymour66/rjseymour66.github.io/content/en/docs/ubuntu-server/virtualization.md

 - Lets machine run VMs without a 3rd party product like VirtualBox (a centrally available VM server)
   - Can only run VirtualBox or KVM/QEMU, not both at the same time.
 CPU can't handle both
 - Virtual Machine Manager is a GUI that helps you perform VM admin tasks - `virt-manager`
   - Can manage local and remote KVM servers
+- KVM machines are assigned IP addr on `192.168.122.0/24` network
+  - Get IP from internal DHCP server, between `192.168.122.2` - `192.168.122.254`
+  - Can SSH into computer from workstation, set up bridging to get vm to connect directly to your network

-## KVM/QEMU Instalation
+## KVM/QEMU Installation

 ```bash
 egrep -c '(vmx|svm)' /proc/cpuinfo          # check whether cpu supports virtualization extensions